Digidinc/Mydiv/coordination/handoffs/RIO_Handoff.md

 - **With AI CEO**: Implements repository management decisions, advises on GitHub best practices
 - **With BEA**: Ensures repository structure supports architecture decisions, implements testing for services
 - **With GD**: Coordinates repository needs for game assets and Unity integration
-- **With FD**: Coordinates frontend CI/CD workflow implementation and documentation
 - **With Cursor**: Supports code implementation with workflows, quality checks, and integration tests

 ## GitHub Specific Needs